Electronics-Recycling Innovator Faces Prison For Extending Computers' Lives - Slashdot

 Well it said he hire

-I don't understand the need for the restore disk (Score:2)
+I don't understand the need for the restore disk (Score:1)

 If your second-hand PC has a Windows license sticker, you can just get a normal Windows installation disk, install Windows, and use the product key on the license sticker...
 What this guy did is clearly a copyright violation.